I love to learn and teach others, especially regarding the Marine Corps, electronics, computers, photography, bicycling, etc.

 With such a tumultuous beginning, it’s no surprise that the language developed its share of oddities.
-Many of the words and rules from the original languages, which frequently conflict, carried over into English grammar.
+Many of the words and rules from the original languages, which frequently conflict, are carried over into English grammar.
 This makes it hard to learn, especially for students of English as a second language.

-Homonyms are words that are spelled the same and pronounced the same, but have different meanings.
+Homonyms are words that are spelled the same and pronounced the same but have different meanings.
 Native speakers usually know what is meant based on the context, but imagine the confusion of someone trying to learn the language for the first time!

 Here are some examples.

 - A tire is the round rubber thing on a car or what happens to you if you stay awake too long.

 - A bat can be a flying mammal or what you use to hit a baseball.